September 2, 2019; revised November 14, 2019; January 15, 2021; October 9, 2022

 Vipaka Viññāna Could be “Consciousness”?

-8. Therefore, vipāka viññāna DO NOT arise due to Paṭicca Samuppāda.
+8. Therefore, vipāka viññāna DO NOT arise directly with Paṭicca Samuppāda.
 They occur when our sense faculties come to contact with external rūpā, as described in #7 above.
 Those rupā can be six types: vaṇṇa rūpā, sadda, gandha, rasa, potthabba, and dhammā.

 - The contact of an internal āyatana with an external āyatana leads to the “awareness” of that external rūpā.

 - That is why the Buddha described viññāna as a magician.
-But this “magic show nature” is easier to see with kamma viññāna that we discuss below.
+But this “magic show nature” is easier to see with the kamma viññāna discussed below.
 The mind on its own creates kamma viññāna via saṅkhārā (“saṅkhārā paccayā viññāna”).

 9. When we become conscious of an external āyatana (or an external rūpā), we may get interested in it.
 (We need to remember that external rūpā include visible objects, sounds, smells, tastes, bodily touches, or memories),